koudyk/intro_git_github/README.md

 Hello! 👋

-This is a repository for a class on git/GitHub in the Neuroimaging Data Science course.
+This repository contains the materials for a short class on Git/GitHub.

 ## Before class
 For this class, you'll need